Search: 217 results

 When Gideon realized that he had seen the angel of the LORD himself, he cried out, "Oh no!
 Lord GOD!
 I've been looking right at the angel of the LORD and face-to-face at that!"

-When the men of the town rose early in the morning, behold, the altar of Ba'al was broken down, and the Ashe'rah beside it was cut down, and the second bull was offered upon the altar which had been built.
+Early the next morning when the men of the city got up, they discovered that the altar of Baal was torn down, and the Asherah which was beside it was cut down, and the second bull was offered on the altar which had been built.

 Then the men of the city said to Joash, Bring out your son so that he may die (because he had cast down the altar of Baal, and because he had cut down the pillar by it).